 Tip: How to unprotect a protected folder on Mac

-The first method is about putting the folder you’d like to protect in an encrypted vault.
-If you need to encrypt the folder itself and don’t want to use Disk Utility, you can use Terminal, the free terminal emulator built in to macOS.
+If you need to encrypt the folder itself (and don’t want to use Disk Utility), you can use Terminal, the free terminal emulator built in to macOS.
 With Terminal, you can turn a folder into a password encrypted ZIP archive file.

 If you want to password protect a folder to send in an email, just use this method.